dscho/pagefind-xkcd-demo/content/comics/2008-5-26-starwatching.md

   I always figured the word 'blog' would sound *less* silly as the years went by.
 img: https://imgs.xkcd.com/comics/starwatching.png
 ---
+[Cueball and Megan are lying on the ground stargazing.]

-Man: Just look at those stars.
+Cueball: Just look at those stars.

-Man: My father once told me that the great bloggers of the past are up there, watching over us.
+Cueball: My father once told me that the great bloggers of the past are up there, watching over us.

+[Cueball sits up, and then stands up, stretching his arms in the air as if to encompass the whole night sky.]

-Man: High above the blogosphere, a gap opens in the tag clouds.
+Cueball: High above the blogosphere, a gap opens in the tag clouds.
 Cory Doctorow's voice booms forth...

-Woman: You need to get out either more or less.
+Megan: You need to get out either *more* or *less*.
 I can't decide.